llambiel/letsecureme/post.md

 Now that our website is being served over HTTPS, let's check the grade we have using a default SSL configuration: https://www.ssllabs.com/ssltest/

 Hmmm not so good.
-Let's pimp a bit our Nginx config to remedy:
+Let's pimp a bit our Nginx config to improve our rating:

 ## Nginx SSL hardening